Wudangquan: Fu-style Wudangquan

-Techniques include: Wudang Sword (6 sections 132 movements), Wudang Qigong Taijiquan, Wudang Neigong Taijiquan, Wudang Two-Man Sword Dueling Forms, Wudang Flying Sword, Xingyiquan, Baguazhang, Dian Xue Point Striking, Taiji Push Hands, Wudang Sword Sparring, Taoist Nei Dan Gong, and other meditation practices.
+Techniques include: Wudang Sword (6 sections 132 movements), Wudang qigong tai chi, Wudang neigong tai chi, Wudang Two-Man Sword Dueling Forms, Wudang Flying Sword, xingyiquan, baguazhang, Dian Xue Point Striking, Taiji Push Hands, Wudang Sword Sparring, Taoist Nei Dan Gong, and other meditation practices.
 The push hands features a combination of Chinese Wrestling and joint locking.

 The system is known for its emphasis on practical applications, and its fighting and healing abilities, with many of its masters entering full contact competitions or becoming traditional healers.
 Equal emphasis is placed on internal training and external strength.

 Wudang Taiyi Boxing

 According to T'ai Chi Magazine, volume 30, no. 1, Yang Qunli claims Jin Zitao started learning Wudang Taiyi Wuxing Boxing from Li Heling at Wudang Mountain in 1929.
 The article connotes that from the time of Li's death until the early 1980s, Jin Zitao was the only person alive who had knowledge of the secret martial arts of Wudang Mountain.
 In 1980, Jin Zitao demonstrated Wudang Taiyi Wuxing Boxing to the National Wushu Viewing and Emulating and Communicating Congress in Taiyuan City, Shanxi Province.
 Before that, it had "never been shown before."

 The article cites Jin's association with "The Institute of Wudang Boxing" and the "Journal of Wudang."

-According to Kung Fu Tai Chi Magazine, Zhong Yun Long went to Wudang Mountain in 1984, and studied under the 13th generation masters, Guo Gaoyi and Wang Kuangde.
-Zhong became the 14th generation lineage holder of the Wudang SanFeng Sect.
+According to Kung Fu Tai Chi Magazine, Zhong Yunlong went to Wudang Mountain in 1984, and studied under the 13th generation masters, Guo Gaoyi and Wang Kuangde.
+Zhong became the 14th generation lineage holder of the Wudang Sanfeng Sect.
 The article cites their association with the 'Wudang Taoist Association."

 There does not seem to be any connection between Jin Zitao and the Wudang Sanfeng Sect except for the fact that they both use the term "Taiyi" as the name of a form.
-Both lineages claim to be direct descendants of Zhang San Feng, and claim they learned Wudang martial arts at Wudang Mountain in the 20th century.
+Both lineages claim to be direct descendants of Zhang Sanfeng, and claim they learned Wudang martial arts at Wudang Mountain in the 20th century.

-Currently, a contingent of Taoist martial art masters claiming lineage to Zhong Yun Long practice and teach Wudang martial arts at Wudang Mountain, which was named a World Heritage Site by the United Nations Educational Scientific Cultural Organization (UNESCO) in 1994.
-These Taoists practice what they call Wudang Wushu or Wudang GongFu, and worship Zhang SanFeng as a deity.
-The website shows a curriculum of Tai Chi, XingYi, BaGua, QiGong, meditation and LiangYi (Tai Yi Wu Xing Quan), and claims BaGuaZhang originated there.
-These masters and the Fu Family are the only two schools that teach a martial art form called LiangYi.
+Currently, a contingent of Taoist martial art masters claiming lineage to Zhong Yunlong practice and teach Wudang martial arts at Wudang Mountain, which was named a World Heritage Site by the United Nations Educational Scientific Cultural Organization (UNESCO) in 1994.
+These Taoists practice what they call Wudang Wushu or Wudang Gongfu, and worship Zhang Sanfeng as a deity.
+The website shows a curriculum of tai chi, xingyiquan, baguazhang, qigong, meditation, and liangyi (taiyi wuxingquan), and claims baguazhang originated there.
+These masters and the Fu Family are the only two schools that teach a martial art form called Liangyi.